 Purported to be invented in Ocean City, an Orange Crush is pulverized juice, vodka, a splash of triple sec and Sprite over crushed ice.
-The name actually refers to the state of the fruit though the small shards of ice are a key to the cool quotient.
+The name actually refers to the state of the fruit though the small shards of ice.

 Loch Bar in Harbor East (240 International Dr.) has a menu of crushes – try the Aunt Mel’s, named for owner Alex Smith’s family recipe, with Maker’s 46, ginger liqueur and iced tea, or the Lime-Aid, made with kaffir lime vodka, crème de peche and lemon.
 While you’re in summer mode, how about one of Loch Bar’s oyster shooters, perhaps the briny bivalve dressed in raspberry puree floating in a champagne pool?